phpearth/docs/api/soap.md

-# What is SOAP and How to Use It in PHP?
+# What is SOAP and how to use it in PHP?

 [SOAP](https://en.wikipedia.org/wiki/SOAP) (Simple Object Access protocol) is a protocol specification for web services that exchange information in the form of XML Information Set.

-## See Also
+## See also

 Libraries and reading material to check out.